7 Different Types of Rattlesnakes in Utah

 The colors of these types of rattlesnakes in Utah are often pale brown.
 Along the center of its back are thin white borders that encircle spots of dark brown.

-Towards the end of their tails, these patches turn into dark rings.
-This gives the snake a rougher, more bristly look.
+Towards the end of their tails, these patches turn into dark rings, giving the snake a rougher, more bristly appearance.

 The scales along the snake’s back are also keeled, meaning each scale has a rough ridge in the center.

-The main prey of prairie rattlesnakes is small animals, including rats, mice, ground squirrels, prairie dogs, and tiny rabbits.
+Prairie rattlesnakes’ main prey is small animals, including rats, mice, ground squirrels, prairie dogs, and tiny rabbits.

 They sometimes hunt frogs, tiny reptiles, and birds that nest on the ground.